Recently, an article detailing how Rippling raised $250 million with Loom videos caught my attention.

 #1 – User-Focused Approach and Crystal Clear Understanding of Target Personas

-Folks at Loom figured early that their most formidable competitors are not some fancy standard tools such as email, messenger apps, text messages, etc.
+Folks at Loom figured early that their most formidable competitors are most commonly used communication tools such as email, messenger apps, text messages, etc.

 Of course, none of these tools allows a user to record an explanatory video in seconds, send it with his report, or record a screen capture video and add a human element to dry business communications otherwise.